jmb004/jmb004.github.io/_posts/2021-1-01-WordPress.md

 Format: ![animation_frame](/images/animation.png)

 This discovery, that a chloropleth map is actually a plot with geophical data (FIPS here) on the vertical axis is one that helps shape the way the data is fed into the mapping function.
 While other solutions may exist, it seems that that pre-processing the data to remove or reduce a variable is the easiet route.
 I have not read of other users finding this to be a problem with there data.
 In fact, the assumption seems to be that the map processes the merging of FIPS rows with multiple datapoints in a satisfactorly way.
-If that's a correct assumption I have to disagree.
+If that's a correct assumption, I have to disagree.

 ## Code below ##
 ------